Before starting your quest for the best diamond prices, be sure to understand the key components of a diamond price.

 |3.00||K||SI2||Very Good||Round||$21,000.00||VS1 Clarity instead of SI2|

 As you can see only one parameter can change a lot of the diamond price, so it's better to know a least your budget or what kind of diamond you exactly want to find.
 Some specific fancy colors are cheaper than others, that's why Black Diamond Engagement Rings are much more affordable.

-Our updated diamond price list is a major source of diamond prices and market fluctuations used by wholesale profesessionals to establish diamond prices.
+Our updated list is a major source of market prices and fluctuations used by wholesale profesessionals to establish prices.

 You know exactly what you are looking for:

 While diamonds are all unique and incredibly rare to find, over the years the diamond pricing methods have become largely standardized so that all diamond professionals can calculate the actual diamond value just looking at the diamond’s characteristics.
 While this approach will give you a decent estimate of what the total value will be, there might still be a little difference when it comes to actually buying or selling your diamond depending on your negotiations with the diamond buyer or seller of that particular diamond and of course because diamonds like all other precious gemstones have different prices based on market conditions.
 The price difference isn’t significant, but it’s good to keep it in consideration.

 What we mean by market conditions is the variation in price based on whether that particular diamond is currently in high demand, like princess cuts and cushion cuts in 2015, and if that particular diamond is especially rare to find, like large colored diamonds or large flawless diamonds perfectly cut by the diamond cutters.